A little later than planned, but here is my second monthly bulletin for the Cuteness & Chaos blog.

 - In sunny Durban we enjoyed a return visit to uShaka Marine World.
-It is always one of our favourite places to visit when in KwaZulu-Natal.
-Aside from the water park and dolphin shows, the aquarium has an important role in research and conservation of Indian Ocean marine life (I plan to post soon with more information and photos from our visit to the aquarium and nearby beach).
+It is always one of our favourite places to visit when in KwaZulu-Natal life (read more here).
+Aside from the water park and dolphin shows, the aquarium has an important role in research and conservation of Indian Ocean marine life.

 - Little Jules mastered the ability to sit by herself shortly before she turned five months old in May.

 - Neil and I belatedly celebrated our wedding anniversary with indulgent treatments and a little R&R at the fabulous Fordoun Spa.
 This is where we celebrated our mini-moon, after our wedding six years ago, so it has a special place in our hearts.

 - A family day out to Kamberg in the majestic Drakensberg mountains.
 In my childhood, we often used to picnic here and splash in the ice cold river.
 It was fab to breathe in the fresh mountain air and soak up the autumn sunshine.

 - At the end of the month we took Jasper to the Royal Agricultural Show in Pietermaritzburg.
 This was another blast from my childhood past as I haven’t been to the ‘Royal Show’ in so many years.
 Jasper had lots of much fun seeing the livestock competitions, enjoying the fairground rides and most of all climbing on dozens of tractors, diggers and other farming vehicles.